 - Keep your CSS simple.
 Avoid compound style declarations (IE: “font:#000 12px Arial, Helvetica, sans-serif;”), shorthand code (IE: #000 instead of #000000), CSS layout properties (IE: slot, position, clear, visibility, etc.), complex selectors (IE: descendant, child or sibling selectors, and pseudo-elements).
 Remember – you need to use inline CSS.
 All Omnisend's default templates contain inline CSS automatically.

 - Give all Images Alt Tags (a.k.a.
 Alt text).
 Most email clients block images by default.
 In some cases, instead of showing the image, the email client will instead display the ALT text.
 This is definitely handy, especially in cases where an email design is predominantly composed of images.
 The ALT text can help communicate the message even if the images cannot.

 - Use bulletproof buttons instead of images.
-It allow you to build buttons with code instead of images.
+It allows you to build buttons with code instead of images.
 You can reliably swap your GIFs, PNGs and JPEGs for HTML and CSS.
 Why?
 Because many email clients block image-loading by default.
 In other words – your images of buttons might not be visible.

 - Use only absolute links for images, and host those images on a reliable server (which could work under load spikes).